davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 ## Broadcast Replication

 Our current design doesn’t work because there is no safe quarter for our variable: no matter what node we put the variable on, it's possible we could lose that node, and the variable with it.
 The only way to definitely survive one node crash is to have at least two copies of the variable on different nodes.
-If any one node crashes, we’ll definitely have one more back up copy we can switch over to.
+If any one node crashes, we’ll definitely have one more backup copy we can switch over to.
 But what if two nodes crash?
 Or three?

 Heck, to be maximally safe, let's just put a copy of the variable on every node: